muratk5n/thirdwave/en/README.md

 ---

 Ozzies wont.
 Give.
 A. Muck.
 To have better mil protection they would sell all their kangaroos.
-This is country who sent its soldiers to the other side of the world during WWI, bcz of the Brits naval help quid-pro-quo, had to provide manpower..
+This is a country who sent its soldiers to the other side of the world during WWI, bcz of the Brits naval help quid-pro-quo, had to provide manpower..
 Pertinent piece of history for me bcz the soldiers landed on Galipoli, my hood!
 All the way from Australia!